 This year we have a new offering for students aged 10 and up This group meets every other week and is under the leadership of Crystal Columbo.
 You can contact her for more information: 360-675-4478, email: email@example.com

-Adult Seminars are held before church from 9:30-10:15.
+Adult Seminars are held before church at 9:30-10:15 a.m.
 These topics are individual instruction or a series, depending on the subject.
-These are announced in the bulletins and in the weekly email and at coffee hour.
+These are announced in the bulletins, online, in the weekly email, and at coffee hour.
 To be sure you are included, please let someone know your email address so you can stay informed.

 Dec.
 30: No Adult Class

 Adult Sunday School Forums for Winter 2019 - St. Stephen’s Episcopal Church

 Below are the currently scheduled adult Sunday School programs for 2019: